rebelsky/sams-assorted-musings-reflections/erik-simpson.md

 one can do a postdoc at such an institution.

-[24] I so much appreciate that when their son decided that he wanted a Nerf gun in spite of their objects to weapons, he wrote a long, footnoted, argumentative essay to convince them.
+[24] I so much appreciate that when their son decided that he wanted a Nerf gun in spite of their objections to weapons, he wrote a long, footnoted, argumentative essay to convince them.
 I even more appreciate that they sent it back for revisions.